Cultivating Food Justice through Collective Action

 Our Story

-A far more vocal food movement and public in recent years are now demanding upstream solutions that will support a more just food system.
-The strength of Vancouver's highly collaborative and networked food community that has been cultivated over the last 30 years provides the critical groundwork for the Vancouver Food Justice Coalition to organize and build on the growing awareness and need for change.
+Building on the strength of Vancouver's highly collaborative and networked food community that has been cultivated over the last 30 years provides the essential groundwork for the Vancouver Food Justice Coalition to organize and build on the growing awareness and need for change.